sbooth/SFBAudioEngine/README.md

 ## Sample Audio Players

-Two versions of SimplePlayer, one for macOS and one for iOS, are provided illustrate the usage of SFBAudioEngine.
+Two versions of SimplePlayer, one for macOS and one for iOS, are provided to illustrate the usage of SFBAudioEngine.

 ### macOS